sensy-one/S1/README.md

 ## 📍 Get in the Zone

 Set up custom zones right from your Home Assistant dashboard.
-Our sensor provides 3 detection zones and 1 exclusion zone.
+Our sensor provides op to 10 detection zones and 1 exclusion zone.
 Each zone reports a presence sensor, a movement sensor, and a target count sensor.
 Giving you all the data you need to trigger precise, zone-based automations.

 **Set Horizontal Boundaries**
 - **X Begin**: Enter the leftmost coordinate of your zone.